 When speed combines with any of the above, the risks of a severe crash become even higher.

 Contact a New London and Norwich Truck Accident Lawyer Right Away

-At Polito & Associates, LLC, our legal team regularly handles complex truck accident claims that involve speeding and other forms of negligence.
+At Polito & Harrington, LLC, our legal team regularly handles complex truck accident claims that involve speeding and other forms of negligence.
 If someone else caused your accident, you should not wait any longer to discuss your legal rights and options with an experienced truck crash attorney in New London, Connecticut.
 Please call (860) 447-3300 or contact us online to schedule your free case evaluation.